• Skip to primary navigation

 • the top toolbar containing administration links

-• the sidebar with the post/page settings and the block settings
+• Click Settings Button to see the settings sidebar where you’ll find the post/page and the block settings.

 • the content area or workspace